Rajaravi99/Rajaravi99/README.md

 - 📫 How to reach me **ravinandanray99@gmail.com**

-- 📄 Know about my experiences [Working as a backend developer in capgemini(Pune).](Working as a backend developer in capgemini(Pune).)
+- 📄 Know about my experiences {Working as a Backend Developer with cloud infrastructure team at Capgemini Technologies (Pune).}
 - ⚡ Fun fact **Love to play football**

 <h3 align="left">Connect with me:</h3>